tpetricek/DeepDives/Chapter04/README.md

 Content
 ---------------

-- `Script.fsx` all listings and examples in Chapter 4.
+- `Script.fsx` contains all listings and examples in Chapter 4.